4 min read

 Peter Drucker describes a knowledge worker as “people who know more about what they are doing than their boss does.”

-Which is hard, because actually - expertise does matter.
+This is hard because expertise matters.
 Leaders without domain-specific expertise generally have to work harder to gain the respect of their teams.
-General managers and sector-hoppers can struggle to understand context, design suitable systems and motivate and reward people effectively.
-For commercial managers in fields like law, medicine or engineering, this can be double-tough if all the SMEs you lead turn up their nose.
+General managers and sector-hoppers can struggle to understand context, design suitable systems, and motivate and reward people effectively.
+This can be doubly tough for commercial law, medicine, or engineering managers if all the SMEs you lead turn up their noses.

-When you’ve got domain-specific expertise, it’s easier to hold your team to account, to deliver first-rate technical performance and to communicate internally.
+When you’ve domain-specific expertise, it’s easier to hold your team accountable, deliver first-rate technical performance and communicate internally.
 So, yeah.
 What you know counts.

 But you can’t know it all.
-Besides, the more senior you are, the more you’d have to know.
-No-one expects the CEO to be a marketing whiz, IT guru, legal boff, technical expert and communications visionary all in one (or at least, they shouldn’t) but they do expect you to know enough to ask the right questions.
+Besides, the more senior you are, the more you’ll have to know.
+No one expects the CEO to be a marketing whiz, IT guru, legal boff, technical expert and communications visionary all in one (or at least, they shouldn’t), but they do expect you to know enough to ask the right questions.

 The strategic conversation leader

-I might be biased here - I’m a career facilitator after all - but I’m convinced that the leaders who’ve mastered the skill of leading strategic conversations have a huge edge on those who don’t.
-In one of my favourite books on the topic - Moments of Impact - Ertel & Solomon argue that leading strategic conversations that drive change is the most important leadership skill that you’ve never been taught.
+I might be biased here - I’m a career facilitator, after all - but I’m convinced that the leaders who’ve mastered the skill of leading strategic conversations have a huge edge over those who don’t.
+One of my favourite books on the topic - Moments of Impact - Ertel & Solomon argue that leading strategic conversations that drive change is the most important leadership skill you’ve never been taught.
 I couldn’t agree more.

-Strategic conversation leaders are the ones who can marshall and mobilise their teams in the right direction, to draw insight from the clever people they hire, and to build ownership and engagement that sustains.
+Strategic conversation leaders are the ones who can marshall and mobilise their teams in the right direction, draw insight from the clever people they hire, and build ownership and engagement that sustains.

 Sure, you can just work on your communication skills instead.
 You can find the right way to tell, persuade, command or manipulate people into doing what you think is right.
 But if that’s the goal, why bother having a team of clever people at all?

 Strategic conversation leaders know better.
-They know that setting direction or rolling out change needs them to harness the collective power of talented individuals, so that those people can get out there and make good things happen.
+They know that setting direction or rolling out change requires them to harness talented individuals' collective power so that those people can get out there and make good things happen.

 Basic facilitation won’t cut it